 There are several free tools that allow you to capture streaming video.
 I use 'KeepVid' (@ keepvid.com) with success in the past.
 Click here for a tutorial.

-Timing: Most people talk faster during their actual presentation than during their practice talks.
-Compensate for this by making your talk longer than you think you need.
-If possible, prepare some bits at the end that can be added or dropped without compromising the primary themes of your talk.
+Timing: Your goal is to talk for 50 minutes (+/- 5 minutes).
+Most people talk faster during their actual presentation than during their practice talks.
+You can compensate for this by preparing some optional material that can be added or dropped without compromising the primary themes of your talk.

 Knowing how much time you have left is important.
 Carleton's wall clocks are unreliable.
 If you are using PowerPoint, learn to use the 'Presenter View' mode which displays a built-in countdown timer.
 Additionally, the Physics department has countdown timers for just this purpose.

 Writing implements: You will need chalk, a chalk board eraser and a cloth to wipe your hands if presenting in Olin 141.
-Dry erase markers and a dry eraser are needed if Olin 02 or 04.
+Dry erase markers and a dry eraser are needed if presenting in Olin 101.

 Water: Bring it.
 Talking for 60 minutes is thirsty work!